-Your Cat's First Time Home
+Your Cat's First Day "Home"

 When you bring your cat to their new home for the first time, whether they're strictly an indoor cat or you plan to let them outside in their new neighbourhood eventually there are several things you can do to help them adjust to their new surroundings.

-- When you first get home, set your cat up in the quietest room in your new house.
+- Give Them Some Privacy: When you first get home, set your cat up in the quietest room in your new house.
 Keep the door closed and make them as comfortable in there as possible.
 Leave their litter box, food dishes, bed, toys and anything else you think will help make them feel at home.
 Leave them in this room until all the moving has been done and you're no longer bringing boxes and furniture in and out of the house.
 You don't want your cat to slip outside unnoticed during the commotion of moving in.

-- After everything has been moved in and you're no longer opening and closing the front door constantly, go in and pay your cat a visit.
+- Pay Them a Visit: After everything has been moved in and you're no longer opening and closing the front door constantly, go in and pay your cat a visit.
 Talk to them and give them lots of cuddles and love so they know you're still there with them.
 Don't push your cat to explore the new house.
 After you pay them some attention, leave them in their quiet room, but leave the door open.
 The cat will come and begin to explore their new surroundings when they're ready.

-I.D Tags Are Important
+I.D Tags Are Important!

-There are approximately 12 million pets that are lost and find their way into animal shelters each year.
-Sadly, only 2% of cats that don't have any form of identification on them end up finding their way home.
-It's also important to know that 41% of cats that are reported missing each year are described as "indoor" cats by their owners.
-Even cats that never go outside need to have at least an I.D collar on them so they can be brought back home if they slip outside when you're not looking.
 If your cat is allowed outdoors, it is especially important to make sure you have an identification system in place so you can find them in the event that they don't come home.
 If you are especially concerned about your cat getting lost after moving to a new home, consider investing in a GPS tracking collar.

 Source: Journal of the American Veterinary Medical Association.
 07/09-12/09 Vol. 235